Tips for gathering evidence for your HITRUST CSF validated assessment

 Set expectations: Make sure your internal team — including your subject matter experts who own the different requirements — are a part of the evidence-gathering and scoring processes.
 Don’t rely on just one person to run point on the overall HITRUST certification project, either, as they will not have all the information necessary.
 Subject matter expert involvement is critical.

-Sample-based testing: Many of the IPs call for sample-based testing, so be prepared to provide population lists that will have a sample selected from them.
-The populations that will be needed are tied to what is identified as part of the scope of the audit.
+Sample-based testing: Many of the illustrative procedures call for sample-based testing, so be prepared to provide population lists that will have a sample selected from them.
+The populations that will be needed are tied to what is identified as part of the scope of assessment scope.
 This could include workstations, servers, incidents, etc. A tip we have is to use tools such as Excel to view the assessment requirements and IPs, and apply a conditional format to filter “sample of.”
 When this language does show up, that same IP will also identify what the “sample of” is specifically.
+This process is part of the population and sampling methodology in HITRUST assessments.

 Policy and procedural documentation: The purpose of a policy is to document management’s expectation on what the rules are within the company or what controls (technical, physical and organizational) are required to be in place within an environment.
 A procedure documents how the rule or control is put into place.
 Put simply, a policy is a statement, and procedures are detailed instructions.
 Very commonly, these are not the same documents for a single requirement.

-Also, policy and procedural documentation alone will almost never satisfy an implementation requirement.
-You will also need evidence that shows a requirement has actually been implemented.
-For example, if a requirement is about a password reset procedure, providing only a help desk instructional document won't be sufficient.
+Also, policy documentation and procedure documentation alone will almost never satisfy an implementation requirement.
+You will also need implementation evidence that shows a requirement has actually been implemented.
+For example, if a requirement is about a password reset procedure, providing only a help desk instructional document won’t be sufficient.
 You will also need to provide evidence of helpdesk tickets to show help desk employees are actually using the documented procedure.
+This aligns with HITRUST password requirements and other specific controls.

 Policy and procedure requirements: In addition to understanding what the IPs are, you’ll also need to understand and comply with the criteria for each as defined by the HITRUST scoring rubric.
 At a high level, the criteria (which are identified on the HITRUST scoring rubric) are requirements that are looking for information that answer the following questions: